 Eurovision moves around a bit but for the past decade it’s always been sometime in May.

-In the system we have now there are three nights: two semi finals (occurring on a Tuesday and Thursday) with ten entries from each semi final moving on to the final (which occurs on a Saturday).
+The system in place now has three shows: two semi finals (occurring on a Tuesday and Thursday) with ten entries from each semi final moving on to the final (which occurs on a Saturday) which contains 26 entries in total.
 These shows each last about 2 to 3.5 hours.

 How many countries are in Eurovision?
 How many can participate?